TrustTheVote-Project/VoteTrackerPlus/docs/tech-overview.md

 See the UX documentation describe [UVBM voting](UX/UVBM-voting.md)

-# 6) What Is Accessible When
+# 6) What Is Accessible When and General UX

 Note - there are different classes/sets of VOTES supported workflows/UX experiences.
 One set is voter centric - how the voter experiences the act of casting a ballot.
 This includes in-person voting at a voting center, both for early voting or election day voting.
+The voter UX also includes non in-person voter workflows such as absentee and UVBM.

- early or absentee a - PBFD, pre-election day, election day, and post election day
+Separate from voter UX is the GGO pre-election day workflows.
+These include how the various GGO's construct their ballots and configure VOTES to handle customizable aspects of the voter experience.
+Section 6 pertains to the GGO centric UX.

 ## 6.1) Pre Ballot Freeze Date

-Each GGO (Geopolitical Geographical Overlay) starts filling in their respective information and data per the Pre Ballot Freeze Date (PBFD) workflows.
+Each GGO (Geopolitical Geographical Overlay) starts filling in their respective information and data per the Ballot Freeze Date (BFD) workflows.
 The various entities/overlay owners enter the races/questions they wish to be contained on their respective ballot sections.
 These can be ballot races, ballot questions, etc.

-Each GGO can also select the voting algorithm if different from the default approval setting.
+Each GGO can also select the voting algorithm if different from the default tally settings.
 One reason for a default [tally algorithm](https://electology.org/library#104) to be approval is due to the shortcoming of plurality voting.
 Having a GGO to take action to change the default is to plurality hopefully will increase awareness of better tally alternatives.

 Note that each GGO/overlay in one sense works independently of all the others.
 Each entity can only modify their repo - their own specific GGO information.
-Note - various git hooks enforce the non-alteration of VOTES framework repo local files which defines how the GGO interact in a hierarchical tally sense.
-Similar to software development across a distributed project spanning distributed teams, the different entities pull and push their work to the configured VOTES SaaS github servers (hosted somewhere).
+Note - various git hooks and other aspects of the VOTES framework enforce the non-alteration of VOTES framework repo local files which defines how the GGO interact in a hierarchical tally sense.
+Similar to software development across a distributed project spanning distributed teams, the different entities pull and push their work to the configured VOTES SaaS github servers.
 There is distributed, tracked, authenticated sharing of the specific election repos during the pre-election day workflows.

 Note that virgin ballot free VOTES repo contains VOTES framework files as well as files and templates for use by the various GGO.
 A ballot that is given to a specific voter at a specific location will be a function of the aggregation of the ballot questions of the various overlays and the specific street address of the voter.
 Each GGO composes their respective section of the ballot.